Picture by ND Aktaruzzaman

 There were 3.3 billion daily searches on the 463 million Web sites:

-In other words, e-mail is more promising for mass marketers because it represents the highest volume of traffic in communication.
+In other words, e-mail has been more promising for mass marketers because it represents the highest volume of traffic in communication.

 E-mail marketing is king if it executes by accomplishing three goals: